opalmedapps/opal-listener/README.md

 > More information about Docker compose can be found [here](https://docs.docker.com/compose/)

 ###### Step 4.2 (option) | Running with Node.js
-Make sure you've filled out the `ADMIN_KEY_PATH` config with the correct value for running the listener with Node.js.
+Make sure you've filled out the `FIREBASE_ADMIN_KEY_PATH` config with the correct value for running the listener with Node.js.

 Run the following command at the root of the project.